How Has Air Quality Changed Since The 1980’s Pollution - AirPurifiers.com

 The Hole In the Ozone Layer

 There’s a healthy layer of ozone that protects us from the sun’s ultraviolet radiation.
 Consider it as earth’s own version of sunscreen.
-Air pollution and emission were steadily burning a hole in the ozone layer.
+Air pollution and emissions were steadily burning a hole in the ozone layer.
 In 1987, the United States along with 197 other countries signed “The Montreal Protocol on Substances that Deplete the Ozone Layer.”
 The treaty was designed for countries to regulate emissions of things that have caused ozone depletion and help other countries monetarily who can’t do it by themselves.

 Today, the ozone hole still exists, forming over the Antarctic seasonally.
-The 9.6 million mile wide hole in the ozone layer is the largest since the 1970’s, but is also expected to close sooner than in previous years.
+The 9.6 million mile-wide hole in the ozone layer is the largest since the 1970’s, but is also expected to close sooner than in previous years.

 The United States has already phased out the most damaging substances that caused ozone depletion.
 In addition to better air quality, the EPA says the measures will save millions of Americans from skin cancer and eye cataracts.
 With all of these protections in place, it is predicted that the hole in the ozone layer will close completely by 2060.